ddelange/yt/README.md

       Maintains a  download archive,  to prevent duplicates when  periodically downloading YouTube playlists or Soundcloud sets.
 Parses title  ("%(artist)s - %(title)s")  and retrieves a thumbnail, and injects these into file metadata.
-Adds the url id of the source to  the filename,  attempts to  bypass geographical  restrictions,  and more.
+Adds the url id of the source to the filename, and attempts to bypass geographical restrictions.

       youtube-dl  is a command-line program to download videos from  YouTube.com  and many more sites.
 It requires the Python interpreter, version 2.6, 2.7, or 3.2+,  and  it